NIHAJ-RARBA/Halkhata_console_app/README.md

-This is a simple console based application for keeping track of store expenses
+<p style="text-align: center;">This is a simple console based application for keeping track of store expenses</p>